aloksha/code-parser-docs/template/index.md

         "JsonKey": ""
     }
     ```
-    Option 10: If one-time location can't finish parsing, you can put a `SecondLocation` after its first location.
+    Option 10: If one-time location can't finish parsing, you can add a `SecondLocation` after its first location.
     ```json
     {
         "OffsetFromParentStart": 0,